omeranson/omeranson.github.io/_drafts/2018-04-16-duck-typing-in-cpp.md

 allows you to write long template expression as a short template.
 In the example above, `Side<T>` is equivalent to `decltype(*begin(std::declval<T>().sides()))`. `Side<T>` is just a shorter, more readable alias.
-I find the example clearer than the explanation.

-First of all, we define `Side<T>`, which represends the type of objects returned by `sides()`. `sides()` can return a list, or vector, or any range-iterable object. `Side<T>` it the contained type of that object.
+First of all, we define `Side<T>`, which represends the type of objects returned by `sides()`. `sides()` can return a list, or vector, or any range-iterable object. `Side<T>` is the contained type of that object.
 In fact, you could replace the use of `auto` with:

 ```C++